What is Eyelid Surgery?

 Eyelid incision are typically closed with sutures and are generally removed from five to 8 days from surgery.

-A more defined and rejuvenated eyelid area will slowly show as the swelling and bruising subsides and reveal .
+A more defined and rejuvenated may include eyelid area and slowly show as the swelling and bruising subsides and reveal .

 The results of a blepharoplasty can last for five to ten years and sometimes can be permanent.
 Your face will still continue to age but should look youthful than if you did not have the treatment.